IliaZolas/emerald-client/README.md

 Restrictions
 - Agency fees on the rent: 1st year 30%, 2nd year 25%, then 20% for the following years.

-This logic was translated and utilised in the server repo read me.
+This logic was translated and utilised in the server repo and explained in the read me.

 ## How to get started with this app